Are you aware of what you know and what you don’t know? If not, you may be missing the key

 This approach may seem obvious, but if you want to verify that it is not, you just have to ask the question: “Do you know in what percentage of your customers' contacts you really know the ultimate cause that generated those interactions?”
 Even you can add the question: “Could you get a list of the reasons that cause a problem in your client, and be aware of its real impact?

 The traditional technology used by customer service teams does not focus on the knowledge of the root causes but on the analysis of the symptoms expressed by the customers, since from there the configurations based on scripts and workflows begin.

-This means that symptoms, problems, causes and resolutions are handled in an intermingled way, making it so difficult for understanding and scaling the process.
+This means that symptoms, problems, causes, and resolutions are handled in an intermingled way, making it so difficult for understanding and scale the process.

 This path will allow us to reach a new level of efficiency and quality in customer service.